The Corporate Tax Planning Law Review: Austria

 Currently in Austria, no special tax regimes such as enterprise zones or favourable tax regimes for financial services exist.

-There is also no patent box regime, but as a compensation the Austrian tax law provides for a competitive bonus system encouraging domestic research and development activities.
+There is also no patent box regime but as compensation, the Austrian tax law provides for a competitive bonus system encouraging domestic research and development activities.
 A cash-premium for qualified expenditures is granted as far as they are exercised domestically by Austrian corporations or by Austrian permanent establishments of foreign corporations.
 This premium amounts to 14 per cent of the respective expenses and is unrestricted for in-house research, but restricted to expenses of €1 million for external research.

 Finally, certain corporate income tax exemptions regarding income from international participations may be applicable (for that see below).